top of page

 Stir-fried yam leaves with chilies and Sichuan pepper

 I found these leaves at the Belmont Farmers Market a few years ago and had to ask the vendor what they were.
-I took home a bunch and made a simple stir fry with garlic, and fell in love with them.
-Today when I see them at the Asian grocery stores or farmers markets, I cannot leave without at least 1 (usually 2) bunches.
-Yes this is my crack!
+I took home a bunch and made a simple stir-fry with garlic, and I fell in love with them.
+Today, when I see them at Asian grocery stores or farmers' markets, I cannot leave without at least one (usually two) bunches.
+Yes, this is my crack!

-Called yam leaves, or sometimes sweet potato leaves, they are beautiful heart-shaped leaves with a very delicate flavor and silky texture.
+Called yam leaves, or sometimes sweet potato leaves, they are beautiful, heart-shaped leaves with a very delicate flavour and silky texture.

-This is an amazing recipe that contrasts the delicate flavor from the yam leaves with the tongue numbing Sichuan peppercorns.
-These small berries, made famous by the spicy Sichuan cuisine, are neither peppers or chiles but from a different species of plant.
-They feel like they numb your tongue, but in reality are super-activating the sensors on your tongue so that you taste your food more intensely.
+This is an amazing recipe that contrasts the delicate flavour of the yam leaves with the tongue-numbing Sichuan peppercorns.
+These small berries, made famous by the spicy Sichuan cuisine, are neither peppers nor chiles but from a different species of plant.
+They feel like they numb your tongue, but in reality, they are super-activating the sensors on your tongue so that you taste your food more intensely.
 More on this amazing ingredient here.

 Ingredients: